PeterNaydenov/dt-toolbox/README.md

 ## APIs Reference
-Dtbox contains two different apis.
+Dtbox contains two different APIs.
 First is related to the library itself:

 ```
 API = {